DeclanChidlow/vale.rocks/src/posts/my-code-formatting-guidelines.md

 ---
 title: My Code Formatting Guidelines
-description: Code formatting, how I go about it, and why I choose to do it the way I do.
-This article covers indentation, string formatting, my take on the classic tabs vs spaces debate, and much more.
+description: Code formatting, how I go about it using Prettier, and why I choose to do it the way I do.
+Covering indentation, string formatting, my take on the classic tabs vs spaces debate, and much more.
-og_description: Stirring the tabs vs spaces pot once again.
+og_description: Stirring the tabs vs spaces pot.
 pub_time: 2024-04-18
-mod_time: 2024-06-10
+mod_time: 2025-10-29
 section: Tutorial
 tags: [development, front-end development]
 ---

 Software development is a varied field with varied opinions regarding varied ways of doing varied things.
-Everyone has their own opinionated takes on how code should be formatted.
-This leads to what can best be described as a conflated mess of conflicting thought.
-This is _not_ something I, nor anyone else, ever want to deal with.
+Everyone has their own opinionated takes on how code should be formatted, leading to a conflated mess of conflicting thought which neither I nor anyone else ever wants to deal with.

-This is why we have code style guidelines.
+Hence, we have code style guidelines.
 These guidelines outline how to format things so that everyone gets along and manslaughter is kept to a minimum.
 I myself have my own opinionated takes on how code should be formatted and find myself repeating the justification of my choices, so I've documented them here.

-Worth noting is that I am a frontend developer, and that is reflected in my preferences and the technologies those preferences best apply to.
-I tend to build for the web using HTML, CSS, and JavaScript where possible, but often find myself working with more complex stacks incorporating languages such as PHP and TypeScript and a smattering of frameworks.
+Worth noting is that I am a front-end developer, and that is reflected in my preferences and the technologies those preferences best apply to.
+I tend to build for the web using HTML, CSS, and JavaScript where possible but often find myself working with more complex stacks incorporating languages such as PHP and a smattering of frameworks.

+I'm strongly of the opinion that code should be formatted in such a way that it is representative of how the code is run, and also in such a way that text editors can handle it gracefully and adapt its display to the user's preferences.
+Allowing user-dictated preferences to be easily applied reduces the impact of differing formatting opinions, allowing for improved experiences for all involved parties.

-I personally enforce these settings using [Prettier](https://prettier.io), which I feel does an excellent job.
+I personally enforce these settings using [Prettier](https://prettier.io) via [`conform.nvim` in Neovim](/posts/neovim#conform-code-formatting), which I feel does an excellent job.
 You can find my `.prettierrc` in my [dotfile repo on GitHub](https://github.com/DeclanChidlow/dotfiles/blob/main/Baud/.prettierrc.yml).
 I've also noted the relevant Prettier options where applicable.

 ## Use Tabs